88% of change initiatives fail. What’s up with the other 12%?

 They have no overt brand values at all, they are just Virgin.
 I mean, he’s built up a phenomenal empire that is based around really being the world’s consumer champion.
 No where in any internal document or external piece of marketing did they every say this.
 You don’t see the Virgin logo with consumer champion underneath it, and the reason is, the moment he did that, people would start to, would be the moment he diminishes the brand.
 People would actually start to find instances where Virgin didn’t live up to that brand promise.
 By keeping it implicit, it was very obvious internally, but it was never stated explicitly externally, I thought that as someone who loves clarity that was a bit of a shock for me to find.

 The summary of that is be really clear about what your values are, make sure they’re genuine.
 Be careful how and when you use them.

 Ironically, Enron, the day that the Feds closed it down, locked it up, kicked everybody out, they were having a brand values workshop.

-Oh, no. That is really [crosstalk 00:36:14], isn't it?
-That's when marketing becomes the coloring department, they really have no idea.
+That’s when marketing becomes the coloring department, they really have no idea.
 Of course, that lead to culture, as you were saying.
 Enron and culture are two words that go beautifully together.

 There was such a disconnect, so what we talk a lot about is we’re trying to get to the authentic real version, and particularly with CEO communications that we do, or brand videos or leadership or recruiting, because you want the right people who like what you’re doing, who want to be a part of that team.
 That’s what creates a culture, and a culture is created over time and through consistent messaging and through the kind of work that you do.